Diana Mosley: Post-war

 At times, she was vague when discussing her loyalties to Britain, her strong belief in fascism, and her attitude to Jews.
 In her 1977 autobiography A Life of Contrasts, she wrote, "I didn't love Hitler any more than I did Winston [Churchill].
 I can't regret it, it was so interesting."
 In her final interviews with Duncan Fallowell in 2002, she responded that her reaction to the newsreels of death camps was "Well, of course, horror.
 Utter horror.
 Exactly the same probably as your reactions."
 However, when asked about having revulsion against Hitler for this, she said that "I had a complete revulsion against the people who did it but I could never efface from my memory the man I had actually experienced before the war.
 A very complicated feeling.
 I can't really relate those two things to each other.
 I know I'm not supposed to say that but I just have to."

-At other times, however, she behaved so as to suggest intense anti-semitic attitudes; the journalist Paul Callan remembered mentioning that he was Jewish while interviewing her husband in Diana's presence.
+At other times, she behaved so as to suggest intense antisemitic attitudes; the journalist Paul Callan remembered mentioning that he was Jewish while interviewing her husband in Diana's presence.
 According to Callan, "I mentioned, just in the course of conversation, that I was Jewish—at which Lady Mosley went ashen, snapped a crimson nail and left the room ...
-No explanation was given but she would later write to a friend: 'A nice, polite reporter came to interview Tom [as Mosley was known] but he turned out to be Jewish and was sitting there at our table.
-They are a very clever race and come in all shapes and sizes.'"
+No explanation was given but she would later write to a friend: "A nice, polite reporter came to interview Tom [as Mosley was known] but he turned out to be Jewish and was sitting there at our table.
+They are a very clever race and come in all shapes and sizes."
 Diana offered to entertain her teenage half-Jewish nephew, Benjamin Treuhaft, on a trip to France.
 The offer was refused by Benjamin's mother, Jessica, who remained estranged from Diana over the latter's political past.
-In a 2000 interview with The Guardian, Diana said that "Maybe instead they [European Jews] could have gone somewhere like Uganda: very empty and a lovely climate" (a reference to the Uganda Scheme proposed by Zionists in 1903).
+In a 2000 interview with The Guardian, Diana said that "Maybe instead they [European Jews] could have gone somewhere like Uganda: very empty and a lovely climate" (a reference to the British Uganda Programme proposed by Zionists to establish a semi-autonomous Jewish territory in British East Africa in 1903).